colour.models.log_encoding_VLog#

 bit_depth (int) – Bit-depth used for conversion.

-out_normalised_code_value (bool) – Whether the non-linear Panasonic V-Log data \(V_{out}\) is encoded as normalised code values.
+out_normalised_code_value (bool) – Whether the Panasonic V-Log non-linear data \(V_{out}\) is encoded as normalised code values.

-constants (Structure) – Panasonic V-Log constants.
+constants (Structure | None) – Panasonic V-Log constants.

 - Returns: